-I am experienced at working with business, government, NGO, and academic sectors, which enables me to design and facilitate conversations and partnerships with effective outcomes.
-I know how to motivate people to come to the table, and to plan and develop meetings and processes that meet well-defined desired outcomes.
+Amy is experienced at working with business, government, NGO, and academic sectors, which enables her to design and facilitate conversations and partnerships with effective outcomes.
+She knows how to motivate people to come to the table, and how to plan and develop meetings and processes that meet well-defined desired outcomes.
+Examples include:

 “ I had the pleasure of working with Amy as part of the Deval Patrick Transition Team on Energy and Environment during a two-month period at the end of 2006.
 She was enormously energetic, informed, creative - with great analytic and people skills.”